chadsparrow/lgs_team_builder/README.md

 [![pipeline status](https://gitlab.com/garneau-dev/sugoi/team-builder/badges/develop/pipeline.svg)](https://gitlab.com/garneau-dev/sugoi/team-builder/commits/develop) [![coverage report](https://gitlab.com/garneau-dev/sugoi/team-builder/badges/develop/coverage.svg)](https://gitlab.com/garneau-dev/sugoi/team-builder/commits/develop)

-### How to get local-dev environment up and running.
+### local-dev Setup instructions

-- Make sure you have Node.js installed on your machine.
+- Make sure to have Node.js installed on your machine.
 - Clone the repository to your local machine and switch to the `develop` branch
 - Make two copies of the `.env.example` file in the root folder and title them `.env` and `.env.development`
 - Fill in the following variables in the both files: (.env is used for the docker-compose file, .env.development is used for the containers during compose)